Adroiti/docs-for-code-review-tools/Detekt/MemberNameEqualsClassName.md

 ## Description

-This rule reports a member that has the same name as the containing class or object.
+Reports a member that has the same name as the containing class or object.
 This might result in confusion.
 The member should either be renamed or changed to a constructor.
 Factory functions that create an instance of the class are exempt from this rule.

 Example of **incorrect** code: